-- 52. This section establishes a register of retailers of tobacco and nicotine products in Wales which will contain details of businesses selling those products in Wales.
+- 52. This section establishes a register of retailers of tobacco and nicotine products in Wales which will contain details of businesses selling those products to the general public in Wales.
 The section places a duty on the registration authority to maintain the register.
 Regulations made by the Welsh Ministers will specify a body, for example a local authority, to act as the registration authority. - 53.
 The register may include other appropriate information.